saranrt95/safety-from-valueranking/README.md

 safetyReg.plot_safety_regions(output)
 ```
 # Example
-Examples of usage are provided in test.py
+Examples of usage are provided in test.py (by now, 'outside' method for physical fatigue data is selected, but you can deactivate comments from other test cases).

 # Usage for LLM 0%